Below is a list of the City's Master Plans that assist staff and Council in making decisions for future changes and community improvements.

 The Sidewalk Master Plan, adopted by Council on August 13, 2013 (updated 10/17/17 and 5/10/22), prioritizes sidewalk replacements in areas with high pedestrian traffic and adds new sidewalks where needed.
 NOTE: While the plan contains proposed projects over a five-year period, the projects will require budgetary approval from City Council each fiscal year.

 In past resident surveys, the maintenance of streets was selected as the single City service that should receive the most emphasis within the next two years.
 City Council has responded to this strong desire for improved street maintenance by appropriating significant funding for street paving.
 In 2013, Council approved the City's current Street Maintenance Master Plan.

 Street Maintenance Facts:

 - The City currently maintains approximately 221.5 lane miles of public streets within the City (excluding alleys).

 - In order to keep all of the roadways within the City in good physical condition and at a service level desired and expected by the residents, the City should repave approximately 10.4 lane miles of streets each year.
-Since Council approved the Street Maintenance Master Plan in 2013, the following number of lane miles have been repaved:

 - The primary funding sources are projected to be the Highway Maintenance Fund and the City’s General Fund.
 The primary funding source is usually the City's General Fund due to funding limitations from the state and progress made on street repaving depends on the budget amount allocated each year.